mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_photoshop.rst

 .. note::

     Some people regard these shortcuts as somewhat unfortunate.
-The reason is that they are meant to be used during painting and left-:kbd:`Shift` is at the opposite end of the keyboard from :kbd:`I`, :kbd:`M` and :kbd:`N`.
+The reason is that they are meant to be used during painting and the left :kbd:`Shift` key is at the opposite end of the keyboard from the :kbd:`I`, :kbd:`M` and :kbd:`N` keys.
 So for a right-handed painter, this is very difficult to do while using the stylus with a right hand.
 Note that you can reassign any shortcut by using the shortcut configuration in :menuselection:`Settings --> Configure Shortcuts`.

 Stabilization / Path Smoothing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^